tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 No Key projects were solicited in Cycle 4.

+Ground-based observing focused programs were also solicited provided that they support the analysis and/or interpretation of TESS data.
+Up to $500K was used to support ground-based programs.

+During the extended mission new joint programs with the Swift and Fermi were also introduced.

 ## Extended mission results

-Cycle 3 received 150 proposals, with those selected covering a broad range of topics, from studies of comets in our own Solar System to searching for the counterparts of gamma-ray bursts.
-The full list of Cycle 3 proposals can be found on our [selection page](https://heasarc.gsfc.nasa.gov/docs/tess/approved-programs.html#cycle-3).
+Cycle 3 received 155 proposals with those selected covering a broad range of topics, from studies of comets in our own Solar System to searching for the counterparts of gamma-ray bursts.
+Specifically these 155 proposals were split into one of five fields: Exoplanets (33), Stellar Astrophysics (81), Accretion and Extragalactic (15), Solar system (5), and Other (3) - which can refer to data analysis studies etc. Of these proposals 23 were ground-based focused.

-The Cycle 4 review was in March, with 146 proposals submitted.
-Of these proposals, 12 were large, 110 small, and 24 mini - our most recent proposal category.
-These 146 proposals were split into one of four fields: Exoplanet (33), Stellar Astrophysics (62), Accretion and Extragalactic (19), and Ground-based Focused (32).
-The proposals were then assessed by one of seven panels.
+In Cycle 4, 146 proposals were submitted with 24 of these being mini proposals - our newest proposal category, and 32 ground-based focused.
+The 146 proposals were split once again into the five fields outlined above with the following breakdown: Exoplanet (37), Stellar Astrophysics (91), Accretion and Extragalactic (15), Solar system (0), and Other (3).

-In total, 62 proposals were accepted with the following breakdown:
+In total, 50 proposals were selected from Cycle 3 and 62 in Cycle 4.
+The accepted proposals had the followng breakdown:

 <div class="panel panel-primary">
   <div class="panel-heading">